FIWARE/tutorials.Concise-Format/README.md

 ### List all Data Entities (filtered)

-This example lists the `temperature` attribute of all **TemperatureSensor** entities in concise format
+This example lists the `temperature` attribute of all **TemperatureSensor** entities in concise format.

 #### :one::two: Request: